 5:16: Dr. Eric Oliver:

 Sure.
 So this is what we were trying to figure out, how do you measure whether or not somebody who's relying on their intuitions without talking about existing beliefs?
 And that was the big challenge because we didn't want simply just people to parrot, you know, that they believe in ghosts or UFO's or things like that.
 So when we were doing our research, we, one of the things we realized is when people rely on their intuitions, they're heavily swayed by these kinds of cognitive shortcuts, called heuristics - any approach to problem solving or self-discovery that employs mental shortcuts to ease the cognitive load of decision making, often relying on intuition or gut feeling.
-The method is not guaranteed to be optimal or rational, but is nevertheless sufficient for reaching an immediate decision.
+Not guaranteed to be optimal or rational, this method is nevertheless sufficient for reaching an immediate decision.

 .
 They are the things that we oftentimes do when we try to make sense of the world.

 And I think intuitionists pay very strong heed to these.
 And some of these heuristics are, you know, we think things that, for example, there is a contagion heuristic.
 We think things that have had contact with something that's bad shares that bad quality or something that's good, like, oh, if I had, you know, you know, this necklace and at once belonged to Marilyn Monroe, it's suddenly a great necklace, you know, in that regard.
 So people tend to .. that's our intuition that gives these types of objects power.
 We also tend to think that things that look like certain things share their qualities.
 So like a voodoo doll, you would think, you know, what's called a representativeness heuristic.